AryanJ2004/DBMSL-TE-2019-Pattern/README.md

 # Database Management System Lab - TE Computer (2019 Pattern)

 This repository contains the code for Database Management System Lab (DBMSL), of the TE Computer Engineering curriculum at Savitribai Phule Pune University (SPPU), following the 2019 pattern.
-The purpose of this laboratory practice is to enhance understanding and practical skills in computer programming and problem-solving.
+The purpose of this DBMS Lab is to enhance understanding and practical skills in computer programming and problem-solving.

 # Prerequisites
 Visual Studio or any suitable IDE for executing the code. <br>